kafkaman-lab/confluent-js-deploy/README.md

 # confluent-js-deploy
-Deploy Confluent service with Js/Typescript or CLI
+Deploy Confluent services with Js/Typescript or CLI